jd28/rollnw/tools/client/README.md

 from the command palette, to create a native CAF area.
 The form accepts a ResRef, project directory, display name, tileset, width, and height.
 Dimensions are limited to 2–32 tiles and default to 4×4.
-The tileset list contains loaded SETs with an ungrouped flat tile for their default terrain.
+The tileset list contains loaded SETs with ungrouped, flat, uncrossed tiles for their default terrain.
+The initial grid deterministically varies compatible tile IDs and orientations at one shared height; when available, it includes a tile with authored shadow geometry.
 Creation never overwrites an existing area: it writes the complete file, refreshes project resources, adds the area to the project index, and opens it in the pinned Area tab.
 A failed write or resource refresh removes the file created by that attempt.

 Run **Delete Area...** from the command palette while an Area tab is active to permanently remove that native CAF resource.
 The confirmation identifies the